Henry Darger: Copyright

 During his last year, Darger is alleged to have made unclear and inconsistent statements regarding the status of his work.
 Berglund claimed Darger told him to throw away all the paintings and manuscripts while he was helping him move.
 In contrast, when Lerner later visited him at the nursing home and asked about his works, he is alleged to have said "it's all yours, please keep it."
 (Note: One source instead quotes Darger as saying "It's yours.
 Just throw it away.")
 He is also reported to have told a fellow patient at the facility that he was giving his property to the Lerners.
 Darger's mental health deteriorated in his old age, and he reportedly struggled to recognize Lerner.
-In addition to the contradicting instructions on what to do with the material, it is unclear whether he was referring to the loose papers and notebooks in his apartments, the bound volumes, or both.
+In addition to the contradictory instructions on what to do with the material, it is unclear whether he was referring to the loose papers and notebooks in his apartments, the bound volumes, or both.
 He had no known will, most likely dying intestate.
 Under the Illinois probate code, his estate would have automatically transferred to the closest living heir; he had a number of living relatives through the descendants of his cousin Annie, but they were not tracked down and contacted after his death.
 His relatives may have been uninterested in a claim even if they were aware of his death, as the estate would have been judged to have little to no value.
 In this case, ownership would have been passed to Cook County or the state government of Illinois.

 None of Darger's works had been registered with the United States Copyright Office by the time of his death.
 In 1995, the copyright of Darger's work was claimed by Nathan and Kiyoko Lerner.
 Since Nathan's death in 1997, it has been claimed by Kiyoko Lerner and managed by the Artists Rights Society, a licensing organization.
 Following a 2019 article in the Northwestern Journal of Technology and Intellectual Property which called the Lerners' claim to the copyright into question, art collector Ron Slattery tracked down Darger's surviving relatives (mainly first cousins two or three times removed).
 A group of these relatives contested Lerner's ownership in a 2022 federal lawsuit.